 Challenges in Healthcare

-Malaria continues to be the leading cause of mortality in Malawi.
-Children are very susceptible to the disease because their immune systems are still developing.
-Malaria causes dangerously high fevers and other severe flu-like symptoms.
-The illness can lead to anemia, jaundice, kidney failure, coma and death.
-It has been linked with developmental disorders and malnutrition in children.
+Malaria is amongst the leading causes of mortality in Malawi.
+Because children’s immune systems are still developing they are very susceptible to the disease.
+The dangerously high fevers and severe flu-like symptoms can lead to anemia, jaundice, kidney failure, coma and death.
+The disease has been linked with developmental disorders and malnutrition in children.

-- Malaria causes 40% of all hospitalizations of children under five
+- Malaria causes 30-40% of all hospitalizations of all outpatient visits

-Malawi remains a difficult place for a mother and child.
 Maternal Mortality is still among the highest in Africa and infant mortality remains overwhelmingly high.
-Sadly, the problems do not end after childbirth as chronic malnutrition runs rampant.
+Children often suffer from chronic malnutrition after childbirth.